rduplain/jeni-python/README.rst

 Close injector & injected Provider instances, including generators.

 Providers are closed in the reverse order in which they were opened, and each provider is only closed once.
-Providers are only closed if they have successfully provided a dependency via get.
+Providers are closed if accessed by the injector, even if a dependency is not successfully provided.
+As such, providers should determine whether or not anything needs to be done in the close method.

 ``Injector.enter(self)``